February 20, 2026

 Early Inspiration

 When Vicente Fernández was young, he frequented movie theaters to watch Mexican Golden Age Cinema classics, starring icons like Pedro Infante and Jorge Negrete.
-He once confided in his mother, proclaiming, "When I grow up, I'm going to be like them."
+He once confided in his mother, proclaiming, “When I grow up, I’m going to be like them.”
+Inspired by these idols, Vicente Fernández started singing at local events and gatherings, marking the beginning of his journey into music.
 Little did he know that he would not only follow in their footsteps but also surpass their fame.

 The Rise to Stardom

-Vicente Fernández's rise to fame coincided with the untimely passing of another Mexican music legend, Javier Solís, in 1966.
+Fernández started his journey to fame following the untimely passing of another Mexican music legend, Javier Solís, in 1966.
 This pivotal moment in Mexican music history opened doors for Fernández, allowing him to fill the void left by Solís while continuing the tradition of heartfelt ranchera music.
-It was in 1966 that Vicente Fernández signed his first contract with CBS Mexico, marking the beginning of an extraordinary career.
+After Solís's death, Fernández stepped into the professional music scene, quickly gaining recognition for his powerful voice and authentic style de la música ranchera.
+In 1966, Vicente Fernández signed his first contract with CBS Mexico, with record companies playing a crucial role in launching his career and supporting his rise to stardom.

 Musical Legacy